itsfuad/LoadBalancer/readme.md

 ## Features
 - **Dynamic Load Balancing:** Distributes requests to the least loaded server.
 - **Health Checks:** Regularly checks the health of each server and only routes traffic to healthy servers.
-- **Redis Integration:** Uses Redis for state management, allowing for efficient and centralized load and health tracking.
 - **Graceful Shutdown:** Ensures that ongoing requests are handled before shutting down the load balancer.
 - **Configuration via JSON:** Server details and settings are loaded from a JSON configuration file.
 - **Detailed Logging:** Provides comprehensive logging for monitoring and debugging.